 Many of these examples come from our personal experiences and others are drawn from situations that learners have experienced.
 We welcome all suggestions from listeners, so please feel welcome to share your ideas.

-Hallo – I’ve come across your site and have really enjoyed the lessons.
+Bonjour – I’ve come across your site and have really enjoyed the lessons.
 I am curious about one of the corrections (or lack thereof) made to the e-mail in this video.
 The e-mail starts with “I should be glad if…” Why was no correction made to change/remove the word “should”?
-Starting the sentence, “I would be glad if…” oder “I’d be glad if…” is correct.
+Starting the sentence, “I would be glad if…” ou “I’d be glad if…” is correct.
 “I should…” indicates a suggestion or advice one would give to themselves and doesn’t not signal a request or desire for action from others.